Aayon-Mukherjee/Project-2/Service_Analysis.md

 # BERGER SERVICE ANALYSIS

-This is a detailed survey analysis of the **BERGER** painting services as a consumer myself.
+This is a detailed service analysis of the **BERGER** painting services as a consumer myself.

 ![Berger Logo](https://seekvectorlogo.net/wp-content/uploads/2018/12/berger-paints-vector-logo.png)